matthew30903/TechTeaWeb/content/articles/2015/2015-08-11-classic-shell-start-menu-replacement/index.md

 The new search is everywhere in Windows 10 so there is no reason to use the default start menu there either.
 You could use an application launcher to search and launch programs instead.

 *   Then there is the problem of customization.
-Wist you can pin programs the menu as bulky live tiles, you can not change the menu's appearance much, other than accent color and its size.
+While you can pin programs the menu as bulky live tiles, you can not change the menu's appearance much, other than accent color and its size.
 *   Some programs do not even show up in the apps menu.
 The uninstallers and sub-folders do not show up at all.
 How is one to be productive if they must make new program shortcuts for their programs and place them on the desktop or if they must go into the control panel whenever they wish to uninstall a program?

 ## How do we fix it?

 We can use Classic Shell.
 This is a free program that will add a new start menu and replace the old one.
 This will work on other versions of Windows so do not fell left out if you have not upgraded yet.

-The first thing that you need to do is download and install Classic Shell form their site here: <a href="http://www.classicshell.net/">http://www.classicshell.net/</a>
+The first thing that you need to do is download and install Classic Shell form their site here: [http://www.classicshell.net/](http://www.classicshell.net/)

 After the install you will be prompted with an options screen.